jamescallumyoung/pkglist-cli-ts/README.md

 - `parse` parses a pkglist file and returns the packages installable by the selected package manager,
 - `get-script` returns an install script for the selected package manager.
+- `exec` parse a pkglist file and run an install script for all selected packages.

 ## Usage